Local Member Bundle

 Congratulations, you’ve chosen our local membership bundle for:

-Yes, we know you did this when you were a baby, but many people – whether it’s due to a busy lifestyle juggling a desk job and a young family, an injury or health issue that led to a drop in activity, or simply just a lack of confidence – find themselves stuck in a fitness rut and don’t know where to begin to change things for the better.
-And walking is one activity that doesn’t require much financial investment, you can do this within your own neighbourhood at any time of day (though be sure to wear a hi-vis and walk with a buddy after dark), and you don’t need a high fitness level to get started.
+As we gear up for our GOAL Mile, here is our top tips for taking that first step toward catching the walking bug.
+Whether it’s due to a busy lifestyle juggling a desk job and a young family, an injury or health issue that led to a drop in activity, or simply just a lack of confidence – find themselves stuck in a fitness rut and don’t know where to begin to change things for the better.
+And walking exercise is one activity that doesn’t require a financial investment, you can do this within your own neighbourhood at any time of day (though be sure to wear a hi-vis and walk with a buddy after dark), and you don’t need a high fitness level to get started.
 Ready to get moving?
 Here’s our guide to taking those first steps…

 If you’re walking at a fairly brisk pace, 5km (about 3.1 miles) should take about one hour.
 A good way to check your distance and pace is by using a step counter – there are free apps available, or you might wish to invest in an activity tracker, like a Fitbit, which can track other things like distance, heart rate, sleep quality, and calorie intake.
 Your step count would depend on your step length (based on your height and stride) and speed.
 If you’re 5’5”, 7,195 steps would equal 5km, whereas if you’re 5’8”, you’d take fewer steps (6,875) to reach 5km.
 It’s amazing how far we can push ourselves and by moving more, building your confidence and strength, you’ll be walking a little more each day.
 Once you start tracking your steps, you might even find you’ve caught “the walking bug” and feel motivated to walk to the shops, school, or even take a quick pre-evening stroll to up your step count.
 If you’re working your way up to 10,000 steps a day, 45-60 minutes of walking, five days a week with at least one rest day (combined with your normal daily activities) may help you achieve your goal, and it’s a great way to earn extra Bites while boosting your energy levels.